 NOTES: The word "every" is absolutely vital.
 The Scriptures do not contain the Word of God; the Scriptures are the Word of God.
 The Bible is inspired not in part but in whole.
-The word "tested" comes from the Hebrew word tzaraph, which means, "to refine."
-It is the same word used in Psalm 12:6: "As silver tried [tzaraph] in a furnace on the earth, refined seven times."
+The phrase "proves true" comes from the Hebrew word tzaraph, which means, "to refine."
+It is the same word used in Psalm 12:6: "Like silver refined [tzaraph] in a furnace on the ground, purified seven times."

-Psalm 19:7-9 are six different characteristics of the Scriptures that demonstrate their stworthiness.
+4 In Psalm 19:7-9 are six different characteristics of the Scriptures that demonstrate their trustworthiness.
 Identify them in the following exercise. a.
 The Law of the Lord is P (v.7).
 From the Hebrew word tamin , which also denotes completeness, wholeness, and sufficiency.
-Although nature does reveal the glory of God (vv.1-6), the Scriptures are a more complete revelation of God. b.
-The Testimony of the Lord is $S{\underline{}}$ (v.7).
+Although nature does reveal the glory of God (vv.1-6), the Scriptures are a more complete revelation of God.
+The Testimony of the Lord is S (v.7).
 From the Hebrew word aman , which means, "to trust."
 The idea is that the Lord's testimonies are completely trustworthy and reliable. c.
 The Precepts of the Lord are R (v.8).
 From the Hebrew word yashar , which may be translated, "smooth," "straight," or "upright."
 The Lord's precepts lead men in straight paths of righteousness.
 "In all your ways acknowledge Him, and He will make your paths straight [yashar]" (Proverbs 3:6). d.
 The Commandment of the Lord is P (v.8).
 From the Hebrew word bar , which denotes purity and innocence.
 The commandments of God are pure because they come from a God who is altogether holy and righteous. e.
 The Fear of the Lord is C, enduring forever (v.9).
 Here the Word of God is referenced as the fear of the Lord, probably because it teaches us to fear or revere God and because obedience to the Word is the primary means of showing reverence toward Him.
 The word "clean" comes from the Hebrew word tahor , which denotes cleanliness and purity.
-"The words of the Lord are pure [tahor] words; as silver tried in a furnace on the earth, refined seven times" (Psalm 12:6). f.
-The Judgments of the Lord are T and R (v.9).
-"The judgments of the Lord" refers to His commands.
-The phrase can also be translated as "the rules of the Lord" (ESV) or "the judgments given by the Lord" (NET).
-The word "true" is translated from the Hebrew word 'emet, which denotes firmness, faithfulness, and truth.
-The word "righteous" is translated from the Hebrew word tzadeq, which denotes that which is just and right.
+"The words of the Lord are pure words, like silver refined in a furnace on the ground, purified seven times."
+(Psalm 12:6). f.
+The Rules of the Lord are T and R altogether (v.9).
+"The rules of the Lord" refers to His commands.
+The phrase can also be translated as "the judgments of the Lord" (NASB) or "the judgments given by the Lord" (NET).
+The word "true" is translated from the Hebrew word 'emet , which denotes firmness, faithfulness, and truth.
+The word "righteous" is translated from the Hebrew word tzadeq , which denotes that which is just and right.
 The judgments of the Lord are righteous because they come from the mouth of a righteous God and lead to righteousness for all those who adhere to them.